UtahRETC/JavaProgrammer1Class2017/classes/class_01/class_01_homework.md

 #### Hello

 Write a program that prints "Hello, my name is Marcos".
 Just make sure to use your name instead of mine.

 ---

+#### Data Types

+Write a program that uses each of the data types that we presented in class.

+---